itoshiyanazawa/photo_app_django/README.md

 ## Contribution
 - Added a dropdown menu on the top menu bar to improve the UI
-- Implemented recaptcha user authentication on signup/log in menu
+- Implemented reCAPTCHA user authentication on signup/log in menu